+Courses

+SLM 501, SLM 502, SLM 503, SLM 504, SLM 505, SLM 506, SLM 507, SLM 521, SLM 527, SLM 552 or SLM 553, SLM 550, EDU 550, and one elective to be selected in consultation with the SLM program coordinator.

+SPECIAL EDUCATION

 School-Based Program with Certification

+Overview

 The graduate program in special education offers candidates the opportunity to join the ranks of professionals who are committed to ensuring that all children and adolescents, including those with identifiable disabilities, receive a free and appropriate education in the least restrictive environment.
-Candidates enrolled in the program quickly come to embrace the position that the purpose of education is the same for all students: to provide experiences that facilitate the acquisition of school success and satisfaction.
+Candidates enrolled in the program quickly come to embrace the position that the purpose of education is the same for all students; to provide experiences that facilitate the acquisition of school success and satisfaction.
 The graduate program believes this position is best accomplished by focusing less on disabilities and deficits, and focusing more on students' strengths and acquired skills, and matching individualized instruction to those strengths and skills.

-McDaniel College offers a 36-credit hour Master of Science degree in Special Education, as well as teacher certification in special education, elementary levels (grades 1-8), and secondary levels (grades 6-12).
-The Master of Science degree requires a comprehensive examination or thesis for completion of the program.
-Certification requires 360 direct contact hours with diverse students through student teaching or two years of successful teaching at the appropriate level.
+McDaniel College offers a 36-credit hour Master of Science degree in Special Education, as well as teacher certification in special education, elementary levels (grades 1-8) and secondary levels (grades 6-12).
+The Master of Science degree requires completion of a portfolio (SED 550) as the capstone experience for the program.
+Students should meet with the program coordinator to review certification and student teaching requirements.

 The Special Education program has been evaluated and approved by the Maryland State Department of Education.
 Pennsylvania State Department of Education guidelines are addressed during the advisement process for students seeking employment and/or licensure in Pennsylvania.

+Matriculation

+Students must: